 Keywords: geography, territoriality, global production networks, political ecology, Argentina

-In the project he focuses on values in intermediate food supply chains in the swiss case studies.
+In the project she focuses on the Czech case study.

 Anna-Maria Brunner holds a BSc degree in Environmental and System Sciences with an emphasis on Geography from the University of Graz (Austria) and the Universidad Autónoma de Barcelona (Spain).
 Currently she is studying the master’s programme Sustainable Urban and Regional Development at University of Graz, where she concentrates on sustainable development in the realm of food production and consumption and on cartographic visualisations.